 - Demand and Supply

-Scarcity refers to the tension between the limited resources and the unlimited wants and needs.
+Scarcity refers to the tension between limited resources and unlimited wants and needs.
 Resources for an individual may include time, money and skills.
-Whereas for a country, limited resources include may natural resources, capital, labor force and technology.
+Whereas for a country, limited resources include may natural resources, capital, labor force, and technology.
 Because all of the resources are limited in comparison to all of our wants, individuals and nations have to decide on what goods and services they can buy and which ones they must sacrifice.
 Hence people and economies must make decisions of how to distribute their resources.

 2. Macro and Microeconomics